Portal hypertension is an increase in the blood pressure within a system of veins called the portal venous system.

-Octreotide is a synthetic analogue of somatostatin and is drug of choice in acute variceal bleeding and is used in conjunction with endoscopic therapy.
+Octreotide is a synthetic analogue of somatostatin and is the drug of choice in acute variceal bleeding and is used in conjunction with endoscopic therapy.

 Vasopressin is the most potent splanchnic vasoconstrictor; it reduces blood flow to all splanchnic organs, decreasing portal venous inflow and portal pressure.
-But due to its potent nature, it can cause bowel ischemia and systemic vasoconstriction leading to causing risk of hypertension, myocardial ischemia
+But due to its potent nature, it can cause bowel ischemia and systemic vasoconstriction leading to causing a risk of hypertension, myocardial ischemia

 Terlipressin is a synthetic analogue of vasopressin that has longer biologic activity and significantly fewer adverse effects than vasopressin.

 Endoscopy should be performed as soon as the patient is stabilized.

 The aim is to establish the cause of and to control the bleeding.